abeggchr/ui-testing-travel-guide/slides/transscript.md

 ### Pattern: Implicit wait

 *Solution*: Selenium has the possiblity to switch implicit wait on.
 An implicit wait is to tell WebDriver to poll the DOM for a certain amount of time when trying to find an element or elements if they are not immediately available.
-The default setting is 0.
+The default setting is 0 which means implicit wait is disabled.

 *Advantages*:

-*
+* promise to just work

 *Drawbacks*:

-* From documentation: Do not mix implicit and explicit waits!
-Doing so can cause unpredictable wait times.
 * there are more wait conditions checked than nescessary which results in slower execution time

 *Related Pattern*: see in this chapter